hitbtc-com/hitbtc-api/APIv2.md

 `GET /api/2/history/order`

-All orders older 24 hours without trades are deleted.
+All orders older then 24 hours without trades are deleted.

 Parameters: